Sinsho/atomic-condition/README.md

 # Detecting Floating-Point Errors via Atomic Conditions MultiVar Extension
 ## Disclaimer
-This repository is forked from [here](https://github.com/FP-Analysis/atomic-condition).
-And extended to work with multivariate functions.
+This repository is forked from [here](https://github.com/FP-Analysis/atomic-condition) and extended to work with multivariate functions.
 This work changes fundamentally how functions are read and processed and as such is not easily merged to the original repository.